Khalipha Nando

 Sheikh Khalipha Usman Nando (Note: Official communications and documents from the Bangsamoro Parliament uses "Khalipha," though the name has been alternatively spelled "Khalifa.") (ا لشيخ خليفة عثمان ناندو;

 – February 5, 2023) was the first Wa'lī of Bangsamoro, and one of the co-founders of the Moro Islamic Liberation Front.

 Education

-Nando attended the Madrasah Al-Rasheedah in his native Pandag, which was then part of the town of Buluan in the Province of Cotabato.
+Nando attended the Madrasah Al-Rasheedah in Pandag, which was then part of the town of Buluan in the Province of Cotabato.
 He would secure a diplomatic scholarship to study at Al-Azhar University.
 Nando studied at the institution in Cairo, Egypt in the early 1960s.

 Moro Islamic Liberation Front

 Khalipha Usman Nando was one of the co-founders of the Moro Islamic Liberation Front (MILF) along with Salamat Hashim and Abu Hurayra; the former being Nando's schoolmate and associate at Al-Azhar.
 As part of the MILF, Nando served under various capacities including as chairman of the MILF Central Committee on Education, chairman of Majlis Al-Shura (Consultative Assembly) and as head of the MILF Sharia Supreme Court.